Pan-Canadian-Genome-Library/molecular-data-submission-workflow/README.md

 - **PCGL Access Token**: Valid authentication token with submission permissions for your study
 - **Study Registration**: Your study must be registered in the PCGL system
-- **Participant Registration**: The participants in your study must be registered in the PCGL system
+- **Participant Registration**: The participants in your submission batch must be registered in the PCGL system
 - **Network Access**: Connectivity to PCGL submission endpoints:
   - File Manager service
   - File Transfer service
   - Clinical submission service

 ### Input Data Requirements
+Please refer to **[Input Documentation](docs/input.md)** for the comprehensive parameter descriptions and file format specifications.

 - **Molecular Data Files**:
   - Supported formats: CRAM, BAM, VCF, BCF